secretGeek/today-i-learned-staging/sql_server/slow_and_long_running_queries.md

-# slow and long running queries
+# Slow and long running queries

 Famous query to show which queries are the worst performers.